 Venue: Keswick Theater, Glenside, PA, US

 RoSFest 2008 was unlike any previous RoSFest.
 As solid as the past 4 festivals were (certainly true of the previous 3, as I was there, not having been at the first), this one was the best organized festival - event! - I'd ever been to.
 And that's including some smaller scale events that I've been an active part of for work.
 Bands started on time, or near enough that you wouldn't have noticed; 5 minutes being a minor delay.
 And, not to knock Phoenixville, but we liked the atmosphere around Glenside even more.
 "Small town" like Phoenixville, but area seemed... safer.
 We enjoyed being able to stroll up and down Keswick Avenue.
-So, regardless of the performances (which over all were fabulous), this was a A festival.
+So, regardless of the performances (which overall were fabulous), this was an A festival.
 And some kudos to the folks at the Hampton Inn where we stayed.
 We imagined having to beg for an early check-in Friday despite my note when booking online, but the gal at the desk mentioned it before we did.
 And when their new lock system didn't respond to our cards, they were quick to fix the problem, as they said it might happen, and gave us a goody bag of chocolates, water, and popcorn by way of amends.
 (And with free wireless access standard to boot, I was in hotel heaven).

 So, with the weekend already off to a great start, we were ready for a terrific weekend of prog.
-We were not disappointed, though not all the performances were A mostly due to sound.
-One other pre-report comment; throughout a large screen provided camera footage of the performances - or background displays, depending on the band.
+We were not disappointed, though not all the performances were A, mostly due to sound.
+One other pre-report comment; throughout the fest a large screen provided camera footage of the performances - or background displays, depending on the band.
 I did see multiple cameras, so perhaps the entire fest was filmed?
 I know that for sure Crack The Sky's set was filmed.

 Day One: Friday